 Transmutation or nuclear transmutation is a process that involves a change in the nucleus of an atom.
-When the number of protons in the nucleus of an atom changes, the identity of that atom changes as it is transmuted into another element or isotope.
+When the number of protons in the nucleus of an atom changes, the identity of that atom changes as it is turned into another element or isotope.
 This transmutation process can be either natural or artificial.

 Natural or spontaneous transmutation occurs in unstable, radioactive elements.
 These elements will be transformed into a stable element over a series of decays or a decay chain.
 For example, uranium-238 transmutes spontaneously into lead-206 through a series of steps.
 Nuclear transmutations can occur during the spontaneous radioactive decay of naturally occurring thorium and uranium.